 - Complete the appropriate fields under 'Routing Information'.

-- If needed, enter any 'Additional Charges' that may have accumulated—each charge will display in the grid.
+- If needed, enter any 'Additional Charges' that may have accumulated—each charge displays in the grid.
 For multiple orders, be sure to specify whether you wish to 'Apply Charges' separately to each order or divide the charges across all selected orders evenly.

-Please note that charges added here will be in addition to all automatic and manual charges that have already been applied to the selected orders.
+Please note that any charges added here are in addition to all automatic and manual charges that have already been applied to the selected orders.

 - Click Ship and Close.
-The orders in your Shopify store will reflect the latest changes.
+The orders in your Shopify store reflect the latest changes.